How to create an instrument in maxYMiser?

 00|00 00

-Mixer settings: Set the sound types of you instrument.
+Mixer settings: Set the sound types of your instrument.

 Example (square wave + noise):